Nutty, buttery, crisp caviar -- from the kibbutz

 Hurvitz conducts periodical biopsies on female sturgeon to determine the quality of their eggs, inserting a metal tool into the fish to extract a tiny sample of eggs.

 “According to the sample of eggs that I’ve taken from the fish, I can say that this fish is ready for caviar harvest,” he says.
-“I see that the eggs are a nice pale-grey colour.
-The size, the diameter of the eggs is about 3 mm and it means that the fish is ready for caviar harvest.”
+“I see that the eggs are a nice pale-grey color.
+The size, the diametre of the eggs is about 3 mm and it means that the fish is ready for caviar harvest.”

 Israel’s sworn enemy, the Islamic Republic of Iran, once produced some of the world’s best caviar.
 But overfishing and pollution have led to a ban on fishing, making caviar production elsewhere even more profitable, said Ben Tzvi.